Life at Princeton can be stressful, but in the midst of it all are many places of beauty and peace.

 Murray-Dodge Hall has two prayer rooms on the third floor, one dedicated to the Muslim community’s use for continual daily prayers (salaat) and the other for any who want to stop in.
 There are outdoor places of peace as well, including the beautiful Prospect Gardens, the 9/11 Memorial Garden (next to Chancellor Green), and the courtyard of Murray-Dodge.

-The magnificent University Chapel is open from 7am to 11pm when the University is in session and 7am to 4pm in the summer; it is a quiet and awe-inspiring place to reflect, think, meditate or pray.
+The magnificent University Chapel is open from 7am to 7pm each day and is a quiet and awe-inspiring place to reflect, think, meditate or pray.

 Prospect Gardens, located behind Prospect House, is radiant in every season with vibrant color and elegant landscaping.